turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

 ### Partner Practice

-With your pair, create an `objects_classes_and_instances` directory, then define a Person class in it and create instances of that class in your runner file.
+With your pair, create an `objects_classes_and_instances` directory, then touch a `person.rb` file and a `runner.rb` file.
+Define a Person class in it and create instances of that class in your runner file.

 ## Attributes in Ruby Classes